 Cole Walker

-Cole Walker is working to obtain a Master's Degree in Global Affairs from Tsinghua University as a member of the Schwarzman Scholars program’s 8th cohort.
+Cole Walker works as an Associate Analyst at CJPA Global Advisors where he has supported engagements in the infrastructure, renewable energy, and electric vehicle battery sectors.
+He obtained a Masters of Management Sciences Degree in Global Affairs from Tsinghua University as a 2024 Schwarzman Scholar.
 He graduated from Duke University in 2023 with Bachelor of Arts degrees in Public Policy and Chinese.

-Having studied Mandarin Chinese for the last twelve years, he received a 2021 Critical Language Scholarship and spent the summer of 2022 studying abroad in Taiwan as a Huayu Bilingual Exchanges of Selected Talent Scholar.
+Having studied Mandarin Chinese for nearly 15 years, he received a 2021 Critical Language Scholarship and spent the summer of 2022 studying abroad in Taiwan as a Huayu Bilingual Exchanges of Selected Talent Scholar.
 Cole has worked to diversify the scope of US-China relations by empowering the next generation of leaders.
+As a Schwarzman Scholar, he spearheaded a sports tournament between the Schwarzman Scholars program and Duke Kunshan University to build a bridge between the two communities.
+He also helped organize a conference that brought together Black Diaspora students living in Beijing to reflect on shared histories and envision a brighter future.
 At Duke, he developed and taught Mandarin Chinese language curriculum for local students in Durham, NC, worked as a Mandarin tutor, and served on the publicity team for the annual Duke-UNC China Leadership Summit for two years.
-He also served as the Vice President of the Kappa Omicron Chapter of Alpha Phi Alpha Fraternity, Inc. as the treasurer of the Duke National Pan-Hellenic Council, as a Duke Gardens Student Ambassador, and as a Political Engagement Project Fellow through the Sanford School of Public Policy’s Hart Leadership Program.

-As the Black China Caucus’ Outreach Coordinator, he has led the China 101 program to organize a sustainable pipeline of Black students entering the China career space.
+As the Director of the Black China Caucus’ China 101 Program, he has worked to establish a sustainable pipeline of Black students and young professionals entering the China career space.
 Before starting his Schwarzman Scholars experience, Cole worked as a China Focus intern with the Carter Center, researching and analyzing the utility of US-China Sister City partnerships.
-Cole aspires to connect public and private sector stakeholders within the United States with counterparts throughout Asia to facilitate productive dialogue and cooperation on improving the efficiency of cities.
+With a strong appreciation for sustainable urban planning and infrastructure development, Cole aspires to solve critical problems facing the US and Asia through business and policy.